When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’. What gives?

 Getting the most out of Athens

 Unlike some other European capitals, Athens doesn’t have quite an endless list of things to see or do.
-But I think you do need at least a couple of days to see the highlights or 3+ days at a more relaxed pace (see this 2-day Athens itinerary).
+But I think you do need at least two days to see the highlights or 3+ days at a more relaxed pace (see this 2-day Athens itinerary).

 A few tips for Athens: